Trinity College Dublin

 Please email comments and corrections to these tables to John Parnell with the Heading 'Travelling Sets'.
 Note that these Indices are copyright and should be cited as follows:

-Funding from the Mellon Foundation has enabled all type specimens and many others of historical interest to be imaged and a database to them (PENELOPE) created.
-These images will be made available through JSTOR or via a direct request to the herbarium.
+Funding from the Mellon Foundation has enabled all type specimens that have so far been recognised as such and many others of historical interest to be imaged and a database to them (PENELOPE) has been created.
+These images are available through JSTOR or via a direct request to the herbarium.
+There are, however, many types that await recognition and, therefore, await imaging.